spencercreer/StrongMind/README.md

-# StrongMind Pizzeria
+# TopThat Pizzeria

 ## Overview

-**StrongMind Pizzeria** is a full-stack application that allows users to explore and manage pizza offerings.
+**TopThat Pizzeria** is a full-stack application that allows users to explore and manage pizza offerings.
 This repository contains both the server-side API and the client-side frontend.

 ## Table of Contents